seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_technical_requirements.md

 1. We expect that users won't create many entities and that the traffic amount won't be very high.
 However scalability would be nice.

 1. We don't need any realtime communication.
-It means we don't have to integrate something like [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) or [Server-send events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).
+It means we don't have to integrate something like [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) or [Server-sent events](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events).

 1. We don't have to support old or "exotic" browsers.